 Just north of New York City, a grand Italianate mansion in Irvington, New York welcomes guests to its lavish interiors and surrounding grounds.
-The mansion is Villa Lewaro, a 34-room 20,000-square-foot home – built by the first female self-made millionaire in the U.S., an African American woman named Madame C.J.
+This exquisite abode is the Villa Lewaro, a 34-room 20,000-square-foot home – built by the first female self-made millionaire in the U.S., a Black American woman named Madame C.J.
 Walker.

-Born Sarah Breedlove in 1867 in Louisiana, Madame Walker made millions developing and marketing beauty products for black women.
-Walker first found success in Colorado, selling beauty products for Annie Malone.
+Born Sarah Breedlove in 1867 in Louisiana, Walker made millions developing and marketing beauty products for Black women.
+The young entrepreneur first found success in Colorado, selling beauty products for Annie Malone’s Poro brand.
 Through her marriage to Charles Walker in 1906, she became Madame C.J.
 Walker.
-Then an independent retailer,she founded her business, Madame C.J.
+Breaking away from Malone’s corporation,she founded her business, Madame C.J.
 Walker Manufacturing Company, that same year—quite the busy twelve months.

-Walker’s business boomed through door-to-door selling, trainings, and establishing beauty salons.
+Walker’s business quickly boomed through door-to-door selling, training, and establishing beauty salons.
 She moved to Pittsburgh and opened Leila College which trained hair culturists.
 She taught employees the “Walker System”– a method designed to promote hair growth and to condition the scalp using her products.
 In 1913, her daughter A’lelia convinced her to open a beauty salon in the up-and-coming NYC neighborhood of Harlem.

 Madame C.J.
-Walker passed away at Villa Lewaro in 1919, but not before hosting the likes of Langston Hughes and W.E.B.
+Walker passed away at Villa Lewaro only a year after its completion, but not before hosting the likes of Langston Hughes and W.E.B.
 DuBois.
-The home was often used as a meeting center for race relations issues, and is today owned by the New Voices Foundation, which helps women entrepreneurs of color.Know more?
-Share with us!
+The home was often used as a meeting center for race relations issues, and continuing that legacy it is today owned by the New Voices Foundation, helping women entrepreneurs of color discover their own million-dollar ideas.